Suicide Prevention

 - Community Counseling Program (CCP)

 - Do not judge.
-Do not debate whether suicide is right or wrong, or whether they should not feel bad.
+Do not debate whether suicide is right or wrong, or whether they should feel bad.

 - Do not be sworn to secrecy.
 Seek support for your fellow Marines.